The Story of North Square Stories

 North Square Stories Project Statement | A+J Art+Design

-Find out more about the proposed artwork for North Square.
+Find out more about the North Square Stories artwork in North Square.

 Your North End story is welcome!

 Years ago my mother showed me this photo which was used as a display item in a photographer’s shop on Hanover Street in the North End in 1934.
 At that time she was living at 3 Prince Street in the North End of Boston.